saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 2023-08-21 08:30:14 ⚙️  Syncing 64.4 bps, target=#326624 (15 peers), best: #9728 (0xb4fe…e318), finalized #9317 (0x37b6…28ff), ⬇ 40.2kiB/s ⬆ 1.8kiB/s
 ```

-Your node will also appear on the [Avail Telemetry](http://telemetry.avail.tools/) website,
+Your node will also appear on the [Avail Telemetry](http://telemetry.avail.tools/)
-   listed under the "Node name" displayed in the node command output.
+website, listed under the "Node name" displayed in the node command output.
+Be sure
-    Be sure to select the appropriate network tab at the top corresponding to the network you've joined.
+to select the appropriate network tab at the top corresponding to the network you've
+joined.

 That's it!
-You're now successfully running an Avail full node 🎉
+You're now successfully running an Avail full node. 🎉